Chris Merritt (American football): Football career

-He then coached the Stuttgart Scorpions and Theil.
+He then coached the Stuttgart Scorpions and Thiel College.

-In 2001 he became the head coach of Christopher Columbus HS, during his tenure he led the school to two state finals appearances (2014, 2018), five Regional Championships, 14 District Championships and an 80-4 record in district competition in the largest high school classification in the state of Florida.
+In 2001 he became the head coach of Christopher Columbus HS.
+During his tenure, he led the school to two state finals appearances (2014, 2018), five Regional Championships, 14 District Championships and an 80–4 record in district competition in the largest high school classification in the state of Florida.
 In addition, Merritt's program has produced over 100 collegiate football players in 18 seasons.
-He also received a plethora of honors including being inducted into the Columbus High School Hall of Fame in 2018, named the Nike Coach of the Year in 2005, the Miami Herald Coach of the Year in 2014 and the Warren Henry South Coach of the Year in 2017.
+He also received a plethora of honors including being inducted into the Columbus High School Hall of Fame in 2018; being named the Nike Coach of the Year in 2005, the Miami Herald Coach of the Year in 2014, and the Warren Henry South Coach of the Year in 2017.

-He was then hired as head coach of Bryant for the 2018 season, in 2021 he went 7-4 and was named a finalist for the Eddie Robinson Coach of the Year award. during the 2025 season he led the program to their first ever win over a FBS program on September 6th 27-26 over UMass.
+He was then hired as head coach of Bryant for the 2018 season.
+In 2021, he went 7–4 and was a finalist for the Eddie Robinson Coach of the Year Award.
+In 2025, he led the program to a 27–26 win over UMass, their first-ever win over an FBS program.